Acceptance and Maintenance Testing

 In 1970s, it was recognized that the rapid growth of increasingly complex electrical systems demanded oversight to promote safety and system reliability.
 In 1972, organizations came together to create NETA as well as the first standard, Acceptance Testing Specifications for Electrical Power Equipment and Systems.
 In 1975, the NETA Electrical Testing Technician Certification was established.
 Today, NETA has grown beyond the United States.
 Its standard has become ANSI Accredited and is the gold standard for all firms that perform Electrical Acceptance and Maintenance Testing.

 Today, there are three standards for electrical acceptance and maintenance testing, sometimes called power testing or high voltage testing :

 - NFPA-70B-2019 Recommended Practice for the Electrical Equipment Maintenance

 - ANSI/NETA MTS-2019 Standard for Maintenance Testing Specifications for electrical power equipment

 - ANSI/NETA ATA-2017, Acceptance Testing Specifications for electrical power equipment and systems.

-Acceptance testing is done after installation of a new electrical system, and before energizing.
-The ANSI/NETA Acceptance Testing Specifications provides the detailed instructions to assure that the tested electrical equipment and systems are operational, within applicable standards and manufacturer’s tolerances, and installed in accordance with design specifications.
-This web site covers most of the services that are available in acceptance testing.
+Acceptance testing is done after the installation of a new electrical system and before energizing.
+The ANSI/NETA Acceptance Testing Specifications provide detailed instructions to assure that the tested electrical equipment and systems are operational, within applicable standards and manufacturer’s tolerances, and installed in accordance with design specifications.
+This website covers most of the services that are available in acceptance testing.